A man driving a car with a woman in the passenger seat

 What are the rules for seniors having a driver’s licence in NSW?

-When you reach 75 years of age in NSW, you are required to have a medical assessment every two years to keep your licence.
+When you reach 75 years of age in NSW, you’re required to have a medical assessment every two years to keep your licence.
 Two months before you turn 75, NSW Roads and Maritime Services will send you a form to take to your doctor.

-When you turn 85 in NSW, you may opt for a modified licence.
-A modified licence allows you to drive certain distances within your local area to access the services you need, such as shopping, community activities and medical appointments.
+When you turn 85 in NSW, you may opt for a modified licence – this allows you to drive certain distances within your local area to access the services you need, such as shopping, community activities and medical appointments.
 If you want to continue with your unrestricted licence, you must have a yearly medical assessment and pass an on-road driving assessment every two years.

 The above information is taken from Transport for New South Wales and is subject to change.
 Check the government site for updates.